OVO solar purchase and installation – Terms and Conditions

 2.2 We agree to supply the goods and carry out the installation work as set out in the timetable that we have agreed with you and which is set out in the quotation.
 Your acceptance of these terms shows that you agree to continue using that timetable.

 2.2.1 We’ll make every effort to complete the work by the time agreed with you.
-However, sometimes there may be delays for reasons beyond our control, for example severe weather, problems sourcing or transporting equipment, government rules changing, or delays caused by you not getting finance, planning permission or approval from the distribution network operator when we expect, or access to the property not being given.
+However, sometimes there may be delays for reasons beyond our control, for example severe weather, problems sourcing or transporting equipment, government rules changing, or delays caused by you not getting finance, planning permission or approval from the distribution network operator when we expect, access to the property not being given or where applicable, if any of the requirements described in clauses 5.1, 5.5 or 5.6 are not fulfilled .
 We can’t be held responsible for those types of delays.

 2.2.2 If there are such delays we’ll tell you as soon as possible, and we’ll adjust the timetable by written agreement.